clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 The program `First x y` runs the two computations `x` and `y` in parallel and returns the result of the first which terminated.
 The other may be canceled.

 This operator is dangerous because one of our computations can get canceled.
 The `First` primitive is mainly there to implement timeouts.
-If we want to run a computation `slow` which may not terminate or take too much time, we can combine this computation with a timeout, writing something like:
+If we want to run a computation `slow` which may not terminate or may take too much time, we can combine this computation with a timeout by writing something like:

     First slow (sleep 10)

-to make sure the program terminates after 10 seconds, supposing that `sleep 10` is the computation which does nothing but terminating after 10 seconds.
+to make sure the program terminates after 10 seconds (we suppose that `sleep 10` is the computation which does nothing but terminating after 10 seconds).

 ## Specification of promises
 We specify our computations using [use-cases](http://en.wikipedia.org/wiki/Use_case) described by runs: